- How can I apply for the M.A. Internship Placement?

 -

-First of all, realize that health problems due to stress are not at all uncommon—many students find the M.A. year very stressful.
+First of all, realize that health problems due to stress are not at all uncommon—many students find life in a graduate program.
 Talk to other students, find time to eat properly and exercise, and if you need help contact Health and Counselling Services.

 If you miss a mid-term exam or an assignment for health reasons, contact your instructor.
 If you miss a final exam for health reasons, contact the instructor and the Graduate Administrator in order to request a deferred exam.